-On July 28 the American Telephone and Telegraph Company, working in conjunction with the Western Electric Company, succeeded in telephoning the wireless across the American continent from Arlington
+On July 28 the American Telephone and Telegraph Company, working in conjunction with the Western Electric Company, succeeded in telephoning the wireless across the American continent from Arlington to Hawaii, a distance of nearly 5,000 miles.

-On October 26 the wireless telephone experiments were continued, communication being effected across the Atlantic from Arlington to the

-Eiffel Tower, Paris.
+On October 26 the wireless telephone experiments were continued, communication being effected across the Atlantic from Arlington to the Eiffel Tower, Paris.